The Breaking Point (1950 film): Production

 The film's producers assumed some risk with the casting of John Garfield in the lead role, as theater exhibitors nationwide had faced difficulty drawing audiences to his previous films.
-Hazel Brooks tested for the lead role that eventually was awarded to Patricia Neal, who had been suspended for several weeks by the Warner Bros. after refusing to appear in Sugarfoot.
+Hazel Brooks tested for the lead role that eventually was awarded to Patricia Neal, who had been suspended for several weeks by Warner Bros.
+Pictures after refusing to appear in Sugarfoot.

 Filming began on March 27, 1950, with location shooting occurring in Newport Beach, California.

 Reception

 In a contemporary review for The New York Times, critic Bosley Crowther described the film as "gripping and pictorially genuine" and wrote: "Warner Brothers, which already has taken one feeble swing and a cut at Ernest Hemingway's memorable story of a tough guy, 'To Have and Have Not,' finally has got hold of that fable and socked it for a four-base hit in a film called 'The Breaking Point' ...
 All of the character, color and cynicism of Mr. Hemingway's lean and hungry tale are wrapped up in this realistic picture, and John Garfield is tops in the principal role. ...
 [T]he Warners have got a picture that is a credit to all concerned.
 It may not be spiritually ennobling, but it is Hemingway.
 And it is pretty true to life."

 Critic John L. Scott of the Los Angeles Times called the film "a taut, hard-driving melodrama" and wrote: "'The Breaking Point' is adult, make no mistake about that.
 It's no Cinderella story, with robbery, murder, smuggling of aliens and a woman of questionable morals (with a heart of gold) involved.
 But it's exciting movie entertainment, moving along at a lively clip with very few soft spots or draggy moments."